microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/printusagebyprinter-get.md

 # Get printUsageByPrinter
 Namespace: microsoft.graph

-Retrieve a [printer](../resources/printer.md)'s usage summary for a particular time period.
+Retrieve a usage summary for a [printer](../resources/printer.md) for a particular time period.
 For descriptions of each of the endpoints, see [printUsageByPrinter](../resources/printUsageByPrinter.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).